paperless-ngx/paperless-ngx/docs/usage.md

   information.
 - The _correspondent_ of a document is the person, institution or company that a document either originates from, or is sent to.
 - A _tag_ is a label that you can assign to documents.
-Think of labels as more powerful folders: Multiple documents can be grouped together with a single tag, however, a single document can also have multiple tags.
+Think of tags as more powerful folders: Multiple documents can be grouped together with a single tag, however, a single document can also have multiple tags.
 This is not possible with folders.
 The reason folders are not